In re Walt Disney Co. Derivative Litigation

-Facts
+Background

+The factual history

-The Walt Disney Company appointed Michael Ovitz as executive president and director.
+The Walt Disney Company appointed Michael Ovitz as executive president and director in 1995.
 He had founded Creative Artists Agency, a premier Hollywood talent finder.
 He had an income of $20m.
 Michael Eisner, the chairman, wanted him to join Disney in 1995, and negotiated with him on compensation, led by Disney compensation committee chair Irwin Russell.
 The other members of the committee and the board were not told until the negotiations were well underway.

-Ovitz insisted his pay would go up if things went well, and an exit package if things did not.
-It totalled about $24 million a year.
+Ovitz insisted on having his pay go up if things went well, and having an exit package in case things did not.
+It totaled about $24 million a year.
 Irwin Russell cautioned that the pay was significantly above normal levels and 'will raise very strong criticism.
 Graef Crystal, a compensation expert warned that Ovitz was getting "low risk and high return" but the report was not approved by the whole board or the committee.

 On 14 August 1995 Eisner released to the press the appointment, before the compensation committee had formally met to discuss it.
 Russell, Raymond Watson, Sidney Poitier and Ignacio E. Lozano, Jr. met on 26 September for an hour.
 They discussed four other major items and the consultant, Crystal, was not invited.
-Within a year Ovitz lost Eisner's confidence and terminated his contract (though it was certainly not gross negligence).
+Once he began working at Disney, Ovitz's relationships with others quickly became bitter; other Disney executives would accuse him of arrogance and of wasting money, and even Eisner, who wanted to hire him in the first place, would refer to him in company memos as a "psychopath" with a "character problem."
+Within a year Ovitz lost Eisner's confidence and terminated his contract.

 Ovitz walked away with $140m for a year's work.
-Shareholders brought a derivative suit.
+Shareholders brought a derivative suit shortly after, in January 1997.
 Two decisions were at issue: 1) the hiring of Ovitz, and 2) the firing of Ovitz.